openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 This specification makes use of the default "hedged" variants of ML-DSA and SLH-DSA, which mix fresh randomness into the respective signature-generation algorithm's internal hashing step.
 This has the advantage of an enhanced side-channel resistance of the signature operations according to  {{FIPS-204}} and {{FIPS-205}}.

+## Minimum digest size for PQ(/T)-signatures

+This specification requires that all PQ(/T) signatures defined in this document are made in combination with a hash algorithm of at least 256 bits digest size.
+The relevant security property is preimage resistance, since all signature algorithms defined in this document require signature packets of version 6 or higher, which include a random salt value.
+Therefore, a hash algorithm with 256 bits digest size is sufficient to match the targeted security level of all PQ(/T) algorithms defined in this document.
+Note that the minimum hash algorithm digest size requirement is different for signature schemes that are defined in [RFC9580], where signature algorithms are also allowed to be used with non-salted v4 signatures.
+In such cases, the relevant security property is collision resistance.

 ## Symmetric Algorithms for SEIPD Packets